mccarrion/newsfeed/README.md

 Docker was chosen as the method of locally running and testing the application given its ease of use and extensibility.

-Kubernetes was chosen for deployment given that it is more effective at handling applications that have a variety of decoupled sub-apps (microservices) that are connected into one larger webapp than Heroku is and it is far far better than trying to manually upload everything to a VPS.

 ### Authentication